 Australia is part of the world or global economy and is therefore affected by events overseas.
-Natural disasters such as tsunamis and earthquakes can have an impact on supply chains.
-For example, the earthquake and tsunami in Japan in 2011 slowed down the manufacture of Toyota cars in Australia.
-This is because Australian manufacturers relied on Japanese factories to supply them with parts that could not be accessed in the aftermath of the natural disaster.
+Natural Australia is oil dependent, importing just over 90 per disasters such as tsunamis and earthquakes can have an cent of its crude oil and refined petroleum from the impact on supply chains.
+For example, the earthquake Middle East. and tsunami in Japan in 2011 slowed down the manufacture of Toyota cars in Australia.
+This is because Australian manufacturers relied on Japanese factories to supply them with parts which could not be accessed in the aftermath of the natural disaster.

 Political unrest in and between countries can also affect the flow of trade and therefore our supply chains.
-For example, in 2014, Russia imposed a ban on food imports from many Western countries, including Australia, in retaliation for sanctions imposed on Russia caused by its military intervention in the Ukraine.
-This ban was extended in 2015 and impacted Australian agricultural exporters who had to find new markets for their products.
+For example, in 2014 Russia imposed a ban on food imports to many Western countries, including Australia, in retaliation for sanctions imposed on Russia caused by its military intervention in the Ukraine.
+This ban was extended in 2015 and impacted Australian